snakemake/snakemake/docs/tutorial/basics.rst

     SAMPLES = ["A", "B"]

+.. sidebar:: Note

+  If you name input or output files like above, their order won't be preserved when referring to them as ``{input}``.
+  Further, note that named and unnamed (i.e., positional) input and output files can be combined, but the positional ones must come first, equivalent to Python functions with keyword arguments.

 Later, we will learn about more sophisticated ways like **config files**.
 But for now, this is enough so that we can add the following rule to our Snakefile: